awsdocs/amazon-ses-developer-guide/doc-source/troubleshoot-dkim.md

 This means that Amazon SES can no longer find the required CNAME records \(if you used Easy DKIM\) or the required TXT record \(if you used BYODKIM\) records on your DNS server\.
 The notification email will inform you of the length of time in which you must re\-publish the DNS records before your DKIM setup status is revoked and DKIM signing is disabled\.
 If your DKIM setup is revoked, you must restart the DKIM set\-up procedure from the beginning\.

 **When attempting to set up BYODKIM, the DKIM verification process fails\.**
 Make sure that your private key uses the right format\.
-The private key has to be in PKCS \#1 format and use 1024\-bit RSA encryption\.
+The private key has to be in PKCS \#1 format and use either 1024 or 2048 bit RSA encryption\.
 Additionally, the private key has to be base64 encoded\.

 **While setting up BYODKIM, you receive a `BadRequestException` error when you try to specify a public key for the domain\.**
 If you receive a `BadRequestException` error, do the following: